The difference a year makes.

 Here’s the part of the story most people don’t know: I had found out I was pregnant the month before.

-After more than three years of trying—two rounds of IUI, one heartbreaking loss—I could barely let myself believe it might finally be happening.
-I had tried everything: acupuncture, diet changes, endless supplements, and all the late-night, often-contradictory advice from Instagram fertility “experts.”
+After more than three years of trying—two rounds of IUI, one heartbreaking loss a few years earlier—I could barely let myself believe it might finally be happening.
+I had tried everything: acupuncture, diet changes, endless supplements, doctors, a midwife and Intuitive Counselor, and lots of late-night, often-contradictory advice from Instagram fertility “experts.”
 And now, finally, it was happening.
 I pictured us looking for and buying a home, putting down roots.
 I’ve dreamed of being a mom for as long as I can remember.
 Getting involved locally through LEAD Athens felt like the perfect next step.

 But a few weeks later, during my ultrasound, the sonographer fell silent.
 No heartbeat.
 I was in shock, numb.
 I remember hearing myself say “Okay,” but it sounded like someone else’s voice.
 A nurse tried to explain poor egg quality at 41 and how slim the chances of getting and staying pregnant are at my age.
 I stood there frozen, tears streaming.